AElfProject/aelf-boilerplate/docs/overview/setup.md

 Open vscode's **Integrated Terminal** and build the project with the following command.
 Note: you can find out more about vscode's terminal [**here**](https://code.visualstudio.com/docs/editor/integrated-terminal).

 As stated earlier, Boilerplate takes care of the C# code generation and thus has a dependency on protobuf.
-If you don't already have it installed, you can refer to the guide for [quickly install](./tools.md) or [**manually install**](https://github.com/protocolbuffers/protobuf/blob/master/src).
+If you don't already have it installed, you can refer to the guide for [**manually install**](https://github.com/protocolbuffers/protobuf/blob/master/src).

 ### Build and run